CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 The search question in that document breakdown into a few broad categories:

-- information about one or more report(s) that is queryable by dates, sender and receiver
+- information about one or more report(s) that is queryable by dates, sender, receiver and status
 - information about one or more item(s) that is queryable by metadata fields
 - aggregates around one or more item(s)